-And, last but not least, sometime life is super crazy, and we send a Clif Bar as an entrée with fruits, veggies, and crackers on the side.
-This last year, with my diagnosis and treatment, we have done tons of Clif bars for entrees in their lunches.
+And, last but not least, sometime life is super crazy (or you have that picky kid) and we send a Clif Bar as an entrée with fruits, veggies, and crackers on the side.
+When I was diagnosed with cancer and undergoing treatment, we did tons of Clif bars for entrees in their lunches.
 When we buy them at Costco, they ring in at about .50/bar – making them an affordable and practical option for us.

 Hopefully this gives you some inspiration as you face the new school year.
 I encourage you to take some time right now to make a plan for your back-to-school lunches.
 Ask your kids what they would like you to serve.
 Make a plan – a specific plan – for what you want to send them with and how and when you’re going to prepare them.

 To find out how we streamline breakfast, check out this breakfast blog!

 And, to learn how we put fresh, whole-food dinners on the table in 15 minutes Monday – Friday, check out my new book Dinner in 15 Minutes!